AbLECPS/alc_cpu/README.md

 The docker images and containers are stored in /var/lib/docker.
 If you don't have space on the disk where this folder exists, please follow the [instructions](https://r00t4bl3.com/post/how-to-move-docker-data-directory-to-another-location-on-ubuntu) to configure the docker daemon to use another directory on a drive with sufficient space.

-**Note:** The alc docker image supplied as part of this release was built off of a GPU-based tensorflow (v 2.6.2) docker image requires a minimum of CUDA 11.2.

 3.)
 Copy data and pre-trained models